Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 3. Applications of DESeq2
 4. Conclusion
 ---
-###What is Hypothesis Testing?
+### What is Hypothesis Testing?
 Why is it important?

 Hypothesis Testing is the use of statistical analysis on data to evaluate the validity of a hypothesis.
 It allows researchers to make evidence-based conclusions.

+The 5 steps of Hypothesis Testing:
+    Form a Null and Alternative Hypothesis
+    Gathering Data
+    Generate a Test Statistic
+    Generate P-value
+    Interpret P-value and Make a Decision

+To illustrate the steps of hypothesis testing, we will be looking at a hypothetical case study.
+Our example case study will look at whether or not smoking causes lung cancer.